 We usually have dinner around 6:30pm and by the time bedtime rolls around it’s 8:30pm and that’s a good two hours for him to digest his dinner.
 I’m sure my child would easily take a snack right before we crawl into bed.

-Here are 8 sleep-inducing snacks to feed your child before bedtime:
+Here are 9 self-inducing snacks to feed your child before bedtime:

 Did someone say breakfast for dinner?
 Whether your child likes boiled, poached, or scrambled.
 Cook those babies up and add a slice of toast.
 A good mix of carbohydrates and protein make a great late night snack.
 Eggs are rich in tryptophan, too.
 An amino acid that is supposed to induce sleepiness.